What to Know about Different Types of Window Screens

 Retractable window screens appear when you open the sash on your single- or double-hung window and then disappear when the window is closed.
 This kind of window screen option creates a cleaner, more polished look from both the interior and exterior by eliminating the need for traditional or stationary screens.

-Pella Integrated Rolscreen® retractable window screens can be installed on Pella® Reserve double- and single-hung windows.
+Pella® Reserve – Traditional double- and single-hung windows are available with the Integrated Rolscreen® retractable window screens.
 While they cannot be added to an existing window, they are easy to use on new windows.
 Simply unlock the window and raise the sash, and the screen appears.
 When you close the window, the screen retracts back into the sill.

 The screen is attached to the sash with magnets.
 If you choose to open the window and wish to not have the screen, simply tilt the sash, like you do for cleaning, and the screen disengages and retracts back into the sill (or head on the top sash).